Play Live Radio

 The Artemis II lifts off from the Kennedy Space Center in Florida Wednesday afternoon West Coast time.

-NASA’s Artemis II rocket successfully took off from Florida’s Kennedy Space Center Wednesday, in the biggest U.S. space mission in decades.
+NASA’s Artemis II rocket successfully took off from Florida’s Kennedy Space Center on Wednesday, in the biggest U.S. space mission in decades.

 It's carrying a crew of four to the moon, including a Central Coast college graduate, who is piloting the craft.
+NASA officials say the launch went perfectly.

-If all goes as planned, the craft will orbit Earth, then fly to the moon.
+If all goes as planned, Artemis II will orbit Earth, then fly to the moon.
 It will circle the moon before returning to Earth.
+It's set to splash down in the Pacific Ocean off San Diego in ten days.

 The mission is part of a series of test flights in preparation for the return of humans to the moon.